Tiny-stack/Victor-W-ORM/README.md

 - Support of nested models
 - Easy to configure and use, no Over head

-## how to use victor-W-ORM in your project
+## how to use W-ORM in your project
-- Victor-W-ORM is very easy to use in your project, it requires almost no configuration.
+- W-ORM is very easy to use in your project, it requires almost no configuration.
 Download the .jar and set it to your project build path.
-- By default Victor-W-ORM creates a db named 'default.db' however user can explicitly call the static method ->changeDB(dbname) of CRUD class to change the db name(make sure your db contains the extension .db).
+- By default W-ORM creates a db named 'default.db' however user can explicitly call the static method ->changeDB(dbname) of CRUD class to change the db name(make sure your db contains the extension .db).
 - If the db name is not valid it will not throw any exception however method will return false and db name will be default.db.

 ### Creating models